 Concrete is similar to asphalt because they contain combinations of aggregates and binding agents.
 However, the binders are different from those used in asphalt.
 Concrete has a cement-based binder, while asphalt is bitumen.

-Although it takes longer to install concrete compared to asphalt, and there are higher upfront costs involved.
+Although it takes longer to install concrete compared to asphalt, there are higher upfront costs involved.
 However, runways made from concrete are often more economical over time, provided they receive the required ongoing maintenance.

 In 2019, Ireland’s Dublin airport began building its first concrete runway.
 The 3.1-kilometer project consisted of four layers totaling almost 1 meter in depth.
 Although concrete is a durable option, installers must take care to protect it during airport runway construction.
 For example, the points where crews enter and exit are at higher risk for mud or road-salting materials getting ground into the concrete.